fabio1079/kiskadee/README.md

 kiskadee is a continuous static analysis tool which writes the analyses results into a Firehose database.

+## Running

+To run kiskadee, you must have docker installed and running.
+Use the dockerfiles in the util directory to build the containers for each static analyzer.

+If you are using distribution with selinux, be aware that you must set permissions so the container can access external files.

 ## Development

 kiskadee dependencies are listed in requirements.txt.
 To install them, just run